Best Tupac Shakur Rap Songs (About Inequality)

-As controversial Tupac Shakur might be, most 21st century rappers and hip hop fanatics give him credit to helping shape West Coast rap and agree that inequality and racial injustice are a major theme throughout his discography.
+As controversial as Tupac Shakur might be, most 21st-century rappers and hip-hop fanatics give him credit to helping shape West Coast rap and agree that inequality and racial injustice are major themes throughout his discography.

 2Pac’s Political Upbringing

 Although born in New York City, Tupac spent most of his young adulthood moving around the U.S. He transferred to the Baltimore School of the Arts for his junior year of high school and excelled in ballet, theatre, and poetry.
 When he was 17, his family moved to Marin City, an impoverished suburb of San Francisco.
 Meanwhile, he continued to perform in plays at Tamalpais High School and develop his rapping skills.
 In addition to being creative, he took an interest to politics from an early age.
 While 8 months pregnant with Tupac, his mother Afeni, was a part of the Panther 21 criminal trial in New York.
 Even, Tupac became a member of the Young Communist League USA while living in Baltimore.

 Using His Platform As A Political Activist

 2Pac uses music to explore issues like police brutality, gang violence, and the prison system.
 So, I’ve compiled the top three 2Pac songs that are ahead of their time and tackle different forms of inequality.

 “Trapped” is the first single off of 2Pac’s first studio album, 2Pacalypse Now.
 The track examines police brutality, prison, and the daily discrimination the African American community faces.
 He raps “Sweated me, hunted me, trapped in my own community / One day I’m gonna bust, blow up on this society / Why did you lie to me?
 I couldn’t find a trace of equality.”